 It’s not all about the kids, right?
-Wine lovers will appreciate a taste of something different at Domaine Labranche near Chateauguay.
+Wine lovers will appreciate a taste of something different at Domaine Labranche south of Chateauguay.
 The site is home to an orchard and vineyard, as well as a sugar bush, so you can enjoy cider or wine tastings along with the usual trappings of a cabane à sucre.
-Among the drinks available for tastings is a maple wine, created by fermenting maple water that was recently lauded by Boucle Magazine as having a “refined and delicate taste.”
-Expect an elaborate traditional meal with flourishes like apple and cranberry chutney, and beet hummus.
-As of April, Domaine Labranche has begun offering a gluten-free vegan menu, with includes curried tofu and soy-based meatballs.
-There is also music and dancing, taffy on snow, sleigh rides (every Saturday and Sunday from noon to 5 p.m.), farm animals, and walks through the maple forest.
+Among the drinks available for tastings is a maple wine, created by fermenting maple water that was recently lauded by Boule Magazine as having a “refined and delicate taste.”
+Expect an elaborate traditional meal with flourishes like apple and cranberry chutney, maple-smoked ham, vegetables with mustard and syrup, and beet hummus.
+There is also music and dancing, taffy on snow, sleigh rides (every Saturday and Sunday from noon to 5 p.m.), farm animals, and walks through the maple grove.
 Call 450-454-2045 or visit labranche.ca.

 For special diets…

 Cabane à Sucre Marc Besner in Coteau-du-Lac serves the traditional sugar shack feast buffet style, so little ones can fill their plates with food they will actually eat, and those with dietary restrictions need not feel left out.
 The buffet includes the usual pea soup, sausages, roasted potatoes, pork rind and baked beans, but also includes a variety of salads with maple syrup dressings, poached eggs, mashed potatoes, pancakes and donuts.
 There is also face painting, tractor rides and live music.
 Decorated with antique farm tools used by the Besner family over the years, the place exudes warmth and serves delicious food.
 Call 450-456-3753 or visit cabanemarcbesner.com.

 For those looking for more than just food…

-If you want more than just dinner, head to La P’tite Cabane de la Côte (pictured right) in Mirabel on a weekend and enjoy performances by professional folk musicians.
+If you want more than just dinner, head to La P’tite Cabane de la Côte in Mirabel on a weekend and enjoy performances by professional folk musicians.
 Ticket prices vary by show, but include a full meal as well as taffy on snow.
-Other activities include tree-tapping demonstrations, sleigh rides and a mini-farm.
+Other activities include tree-tapping demonstrations, sleigh rides, and a mini-farm.
 Call 514-990-2708 or visit petite-cabane.com.